DIY Sharpening System For Knives

 Both of the boxes are available in Ikea, though I am sure you will be able to find some in your local home improvement store

-How hard is it to build a knife-sharpening box?
+How hard is it to build a DIY knife sharpening jig?

 Let's Start!

-The entire sharpening system consists of 3 main components:
+The knife sharpener consists of 3 main components:

 • Larger box – contains a smaller box, a wooden slats table used for knife sharpening, and a sharpening station (base) on which stands the table